Volunteer Name: MacKenzie Wattenbarger

 3- What was most difficult to experience?

-One of he most difficult aspects of the trip was transportation.
-At the beginning I was very nervous about catching busses, knowing where to get off, how much to pay, etc. By the end I was recognizing landmarks, confident enough to take the bus by myself during the day, and willing to explore the city with others.
+One of the most difficult aspects of the trip was transportation.
+At the beginning, I was very nervous about catching buses, knowing where to get off, how much to pay, etc. By the end, I was recognizing landmarks, confident enough to take the bus by myself during the day, and willing to explore the city with others.

 4- Any tips for future volunteers… (Clothing, travel, personal items, donations)